TENSE CHANGE

 The prepositions in, on, and at can be used to indicate time and place.
 Notice how they are used in the following situations:

-On Main Street, On 1st Ave.
+On | Day, Date On Saturday, On May 1 | Street On Main Street, On 1st Ave. |

-At 815 East Main Street
+At | Time At 8:00, At 7:30 | Address At 815 East Main Street |

 A: Where's your office?
 B: In Taipei, Taiwan.
 A: Really?
 What part of Taipei?
 B: It's on Chung Shan North Road.
 A: I know that area.
 Where exactly is it?
 B: It's at 105 Chung Shan North Road, next to the bookstore.
 C: When is the wedding?
 D: It's in June.
 C: What day?
 D: It's on Saturday, the 25th.
 C: What time?
 D: It starts at 6:00.